Modern Slavery Statement 2018/19

 Steps moving forward

-Swift has expanded the audit programme through its Quality and HR departments and further developed the understanding and skills within the business regarding the legislation.
-Swift recognise that it is critical to encourage the supply base to investigate and promote the legislation throughout their supply chains.
+Swift continue to expand the audit programme through its Quality and HR departments and further developed the understanding and skills within the business regarding the legislation.
+Swift recognises that it is critical to encourage the supply base to investigate and promote the legislation throughout their supply chains.

 Swift Group Ltd also recognises the importance of the UK Modern Slavery Act and acknowledges that a breach of the legislation is a constant threat.
 The company as a whole must always endeavour to highlight the risks and monitor its supplier base and business activities as a whole.